 Know where you can scrimp and where you need to splurge to get higher quality.

-For instance, blankets, mats, and toys that are disinfected, you can get from dollar stores. area dog shelters and humane societies often have stockpiles of such items, which for whatever reason they cannot use.
+For instance, blankets, mats, and toys that are disinfected, you can get from dollar stores.
+Area dog shelters and humane societies often have stockpiles of such items, which for whatever reason they cannot use.

 However, you’ll want to spend on high-quality food, sturdy fences, effective cleaning and disinfecting supplies, and a complete first-aid kit.